-On October 5, 2011, the Corporation announced that it would enter into a committed arrangement with Macquarie Bank Limited ("Macquarie Bank") for a Project Loan Facility (the "Facility") ranging from \$75 to \$97 million and associated currency and commodity price protection facilities to fund the construction and development of the RDM Mine.
+On October 5, 2011, the Corporation announced that it would enter into a committed arrangement with Macquarie Bank for a Project Loan Facility (the "Facility") ranging from \$75 to \$97 million and associated currency and commodity price protection facilities to fund the construction and development of the RDM Mine.
 On December 14, 2011, the Board of Directors of the Corporation approved the RDM project and the Corporation and Macquarie Bank agreed to enter into final documentation for a Facility of \$80 million.
 In conjunction with this, the Corporation, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the Project's CAPEX (R\$1.90 to \$1.00) and OPEX (R\$1.983 to \$1.00) as well as a gold price protection program comprised of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at a price of \$1,600 per ounce.
 In October 2012, Macquarie Bank agreed to increase its Facility from \$80 million to \$90 million.
 The Facility documentation was finalized on January 11, 2013.
-As of the date of this MD&A, the Corporation has drawn down \$45 million against the Facility.
-The first draw down of \$25 million occurred on February 1, 2013 and \$10 million each was drawn on March 20, 2013 and April 22, 2013.
-The remaining \$45 million is expected to be drawn over the next few months as required.
-Of the \$90 million Facility, the last \$25 million can only be drawn by the Corporation after complying with certain filing and reporting conditions.
+As of the date of this MD&A, all funds available under the Facility have been drawn down.
+Under the original terms of the Facility, a maximum of \$65 Million was available for draw down with the remaining \$25 Million available only upon certain equity funding requirements being satisfied.
+However, the Corporation was able to access the remaining \$25 million of the Facility prior to the equity funding requirements being satisfied, subject to certain terms and conditions agreed with Macquarie Bank.
+There can be no assurance that the Corporation will be able to satisfy these conditions.